OpenFn/docs/docs/about-lightning.md

 Re-processing functionality:

-- Bulk reprocess requests to address any issues or process requests with updated logic
+- Bulk reprocess workflow runs after updating workflow steps to course-correct if a workflow has been running with flawed logic

 ### Collaboration is key